hsmalley/velvet-chains-ttrpg/src/content/docs/artifacts/art-chain-key-code.md

 level: 12
 arc: "The Luminous Oath"
 safeword: fiction
+publish: true
 tags:
   - artifact
   - luminous-oath
 ---

-# 💎 The Chain-Key Codex ✨⛓️🔥

-*"Every vow must have a door, and every door its key."*
+> *"Every vow must have a door, and every door its key."*

 ---